Tailteann Cup: 2022

 The first Tailteann Cup was a knockout tournament whereby once a team was defeated they were eliminated from the championship.
 The pairings were drawn by location.
 Each match was played as a single leg.

-2023–
+2023–2025

-The Tailteann Cup has since emulated the All-Ireland Senior Football Championship format which includes a group stage and a knockout stage.
+The Tailteann Cup emulated the All-Ireland Senior Football Championship format which includes a group stage and a knockout stage.

+2026-

+Alongside the All-Ireland SFC, the Tailteann Cup moved to a double-elimination format from 2026 onwards.